AhmedMohamed365/AutomaticQuestionsTaggingSystem/README.md

 # Automatic-Questions-Tagging-System
-Automatic Questions Tagging System
-# This project is to tag a question on stackoverflow  automatically given the question  and the answers of it
+This project is to tag a question on stackoverflow  automatically given the question  and the answers of it
-## we will use the dataset "StackSample:10% of Stack Overflow Q&A"
+#### We will use the dataset "StackSample:10% of Stack Overflow Q&A"

-LINK :
+Link of dataset :

 [Dataset](https://www.kaggle.com/datasets/stackoverflow/stacksample)